Is Periodontal Disease Curable? A Case for LANAP Surgery

 Periodontitis requires deep cleaning and surgery.
 Typically, this involves scaling and root planing (an intensive cleaning) specifically designed to resort gum health.
 Then, your periodontist will need to restore your gums.
 This can be done through two methods.

 For a long time, traditional gum surgery was your only option.
 Your trained periodontist would cut into your gums with a scalpel and remove the infected tissue after your deep cleaning.
 Then they’d suture your gums, pulling them closer to the teeth.
 The process was painful and had a long recovery time.
-Luckily, there is a better option: LANAP surgery
+Luckily, there is a better option: LANAP surgery.

 With LANAP surgery, your periodontist will first perform a deep cleaning, then use a medical laser only targets the harmful bacteria in your gums.
 Then, they’ll seal the gums using the laser to form clots.
 This helps gums grow back healthy.
 The whole process takes around two hours and recovery time from LANAP surgery is only 24 hours (not weeks like in traditional gum surgery).